MapcreatorIO/api-docs/source/v1/wrapper.html.md

 });
 ```

 Resources are bound to the base api class by default.
-Resources can be fetched in
+Resources can be fetched in two ways;
-two ways; by selecting them (`.select`) or by fetching them (`.get`).
+by selecting them (`.select`) or by fetching them (`.get`).
 Selecting them will only set the
-object's id to it's properties.
-Fetching a resource
+object's id to its properties.
+Fetching a resource returns a `Promise` that will resolve with the requested resource.

-Selection is only useful as a stepping stone to related resources that can be easily obtained
+Selection is only useful as a stepping stone to related resources that can be easily obtained using the id of the parent.

-using the id of the parent.
-Please refer to the api documentation for further reference.
+Please refer to the [api documentation](/wrapper/class/src/proxy/ResourceProxy.js~ResourceProxy.html) for further reference.

 ## Create a new resource